 It went about as well as expected…

-As reported in outlets such as HeatStreet, backlash wasn’t immediately but harsh-YouTube personality Harmful Opinions dug deep, showed the net audience the insidious bts rationale for Candid’s AI/marketing approach, how the talent was basically mislead and (most importantly) pointed out the dubious transparency of the advertising itself.
+As reported in outlets such as HeatStreet, backlash wasn’t immediate but harsh-YouTube personality Harmful Opinions dug deep, showed the net audience the insidious bts rationale for Candid’s AI/marketing approach, how the talent was basically mislead and (most importantly) pointed out the dubious transparency of the advertising itself.

-Ultimately this is all window dressing to the heart of the matter: is it possible for people who market themselves as cynical thinkers/free speech advocates also hawk products without damaging their ‘brand’?
+Ultimately this is all window dressing to the heart of the matter: is it possible for people who market themselves as cynical thinkers/free speech advocates to also hawk products without damaging their ‘brand’?

 The answer is yes, of course-what makes the difference between success or failure is execution and transparency.
 The biggest issue in this is that folks who make online content basically just by talking into a camera NEED to make sure in no uncertain terms that when a video similar to their usual output is in fact native advertising: